 Parents/carers are expected to: School staff are expected to: Academy trustees and governing Local authorities are expected to: bodies are expected to: Make sure their child attends school.
-Work with the school and other partner organisations such as the LA to establish a shared understanding Set and maintain high expectations for attendance for children with mental health concerns and work with pupils and parents/carers to maximise their attendance.
-Regularly monitor and consider the approach to promoting and supporting mental health and wellbeing within the school to understand how it is working.
-Work in conjunction with relevant services and partners such as local mental health services, and provide access to voluntary sector support and council services where necessary. of perceived barriers to attendance, with a view to supporting their child to maintain full-time attendance at school.
-Facilitate support for pupils experiencing mental health problems as well as for those experiencing normal but difficult Satisfy themselves that the building of emotional resilience is sufficiently delivered through school curriculum Promote and protect the health and wellbeing of the school-age population.
-Proactively engage with any support offered. emotions through sensitive conversations with pupils and parents/carers. and pastoral support, promoting a strong ethos and culture.
-Work with partner organisations to signpost schools to support available in Keep in touch with the school and be open in communicating information that will help improve the quality and nature of support being provided.
-Consider additional pastoral care inputs, where appropriate making referrals.
-Support the school to take a holistic approach to promoting and supporting mental health and wellbeing. the local community and prioritise targeting support for children and young people most in need.
-Where support is provided but not engaged with Take action as best they can to support their child(ren) to Engage with parents at an early stage in conversations to support their child experiencing anxiety voluntarily, consider whether to formalise support or to enforce attendance through legal intervention in recognise and to ensure robust the normal way under manage their social. support for the child. their existing powers. emotional and mental health and wellbeing.
+Set and maintain high expectations for Regularly monitor and consider the Work in conjunction with relevant services attends sonosi. attendance for approach to and partners such as children with mental health concerns and promoting and supporting mental local mental health services, and provide Work with the school and other partner work with pupils and health and wellbeing access to voluntary organisations such as parents/carers to maximise their within the school to understand how it is sector support and council services the LA to establish a shared understanding attendance. working. where necessary. of perceived barriers to attendance, with a view to supporting Facilitate support for Satisfy themselves Promote and protect their child to maintain full-time attendance at pupils experiencing mental health that the building of emotional resilience the health and wellbeing of the school. problems as well as is sufficiently school-age for those experiencing normal but difficult delivered through school curriculum population.
+Proactively engage emotions through and pastoral with any support sensitive conversations with support, promoting a strong ethos and Work with partner offered. pupils and culture. organisations to signpost schools to parents/carers. support available in Keep in touch with the Support the school the local community and prioritise school and be open in communicating Consider additional to take a holistic targeting support for information that will pastoral care inputs, where appropriate approach to promoting and children and young people most in need. help improve the quality and nature of making referrals. supporting mental health and Where support is support being wellbeing. provided but not provided.
+Engage with parents engaged with voluntarily, consider at an early stage in conversations to whether to formalise Take action as best support their child support or to enforce attendance through they can to support their child(ren) to experiencing anxiety legal intervention in recognise and to ensure robust the normal way under manage their social. support for the child. their existing powers. emotional and mental health and wellbeing.
 Support parents if they Determine whether feel the child needs to alternative provision visit a specialist in should be provided Support is available at relation to a mental under section 19 of Children's mental health concern.
 There the Education Act health - Every Mind 1996 as outlined in is no need to routinely Matters. ask for medical statutory guidance evidence to support where pupils are likely to miss more recording an absence as authorised.
 Schools than 15 days. should encourage parents to make appointments out of Review EHC plans school hours where where required. possible.
 Only request medical evidence of a mental health-related absence where there is a genuine and reasonable doubt about the authenticity of the illness, whether the illness should constitute an absence or to inform any agreed actions to support attendance.